- Send money to an overseas bank account without paying a foreign exchange profit margin.

-- Transfers can be slow if you pay by bank transfer and need to wait for the funds to clear.
+- Transfers can be slow if you pay by bank transfer and wait for the funds to clear.

 How fast is it to send money via Wise to another bank account?

 It depends to a large extent on how you choose to pay for your transfer.
-Paying by debit or credit card usually means that the transfer can be carried out almost instantly, but a transfer from your bank account could take 2-3 working days to clear.
+For example, paying by debit or credit card usually means that the transfer can be carried out almost instantly, but a transfer from your bank account could take 2-3 working days to clear.

-There is no mention of a minimum, but it would certainly have to be enough to cover the fixed fee at least.
-Maximum amounts are $1,800,000 by bank transfer or $18,000 by card, and up to $50,000 using PayID.
+There is no mention of a minimum, but it would undoubtedly have to be enough to cover the fixed fee.
+Maximum amounts are $1,800,000 by bank transfer or $18,000 by card and up to $50,000 using PayID.

 Does Wise have any applications users can download?

-As well as their sleek website, Wise has apps listed on the Apple App Store and the Google Play store.
+As well as its sleek website, Wise has apps listed on the Apple App Store and the Google Play store.

 Does Wise have dedicated customer support?

 Wise has customer service that can be accessed by logging into your account.
 In our experience, they have been very good to deal with.

 Will my bank charge me for using Wise?